 The following section provides an assessment of specific risks, and the likelihood that these risks will occur.
+In the event that any of these Material Changes occur, the SPP will be implemented and students will be communicated with as outlined in section 7.2.

-1.1 Risk that UCEM is no longer able to operate
+2.1 Material Change 1: Risk that UCEM is no longer able to operate